Judith Thorn, Biology

 Prior to starting study at the cooperating institution, a Knox student must:

 Professional work in health care requires the application of scientific knowledge to patient care.
-In addition to taking specified courses in biology, chemistry, and psychology, students in this program are expected to pursue courses in the humanities, arts, and social sciences while at Knox.
+In addition to taking specified courses in biology and chemistry, students in this program are expected to pursue courses in the humanities, behavioral sciences, and social sciences while at Knox.
 The work at Rush provides nursing-specific coursework in addition to clinical training and experience.
 Given the range of duties undertaken by the Clinical Nursing Leader in the workplace, a broad-based undergraduate liberal arts education is ideal preparation for the program.

 Students interested in this program should contact the program advisor early to discuss the specific requirements and to plan their courses accordingly.